divinites/tong-wang-academic/content/publication/multidi/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Xintong Han
+- Han, Xintong
-- Zimin Liu
+- Liu, Zimin
 - admin

 # Author notes (optional)